mathias/mathias.github.com/source/about/index.markdown

 ### Blog comments

 I've chosen not to include commenting on my blog.
-If you'd like to get in touch, please use Twitter, where I am [@mathiasx](https://www.twitter.com/mathiasx).
-Or if you'd prefer email, feel free to contact me at [contact@mattgauger.com](mailto:contact@mattgauger.com)
+If you'd like to get in touch, feel free to contact me at [contact@mattgauger.com](mailto:contact@mattgauger.com)

+(I no longer use Twitter, which is how I previously asked people to contact me.)